Chanty

 Create an Internal Marketing Plan

 When you hear “marketing,” you immediately think about customers, but external marketing is only half the equation.
-It involves everything from the content of your website and your brand’s SEO to display and PPC ads.
+This includes crafting compelling website content, optimizing your brand’s SEO, and running display as well as PPC ads.
+External marketing also covers buying ad inventory across different ad exchanges to programmatically reach your target audience across different websites and apps.

 Meanwhile, internal marketing is communicating with your employees about business information such as product updates, personnel changes, objectives, values, and more.